molecules/CutandTag_ReplicatePeak_Analysis/README.md

   - sorted.bam is usually best but other .bam files can be used

 **set**: Sample grouping for consensus peak analysis
-  - sets naming for consensus peak files downstream

-- All samples with the same **Set** name will be combined to generate a consensus peak set.
+  - sets naming for consensus peak files downstream.
+All samples with the same **Set** name will be combined to generate a consensus peak set.

 # 7) Instructions to run on Slurm managed HPC
 2A.
 Clone repository